PJL101/fedkit/README.md

 This kit is designed to go hand in hand with a static site generator but can happily work standalone.
 See variants for more information.

-fedkit is a fast, stable, and well tested frontend development workflow, containing:
+fedkit is a fast, stable, well tested and opinionated frontend development workflow, containing:

 * Grunt 0.4,
 * Libsass 3.2,